Music Competition Guidelines

 7. Multiple awards will be given in each Instrumental category and Age category.

-8. Selected winners will be promoted to music festivals and concert opportunities in the US and Europe.
+8. Selected winners will be promoted to music program and concert opportunities in the US and Europe.

 Judgement